tongkiankiat/tp/docs/DeveloperGuide.md

 4. Invalid Index Case: `delete 100` (when the list has fewer than 100 questions)
    Expected: `Invalid question index.`

+### Clearing all questions
+1. Allows the user to remove all questions from the question bank in one command.
+Useful for resetting the application to a clean state during practice or testing.

 ## Future Enhancements